shipwright-io/build/docs/build.md

     - Use string `BuildTimestamp` to set the image timestamp to the timestamp of the build run.
     - Use any valid UNIX epoch seconds number as a string to set this as the image timestamp.
   - `spec.output.vulnerabilityScan` to enable a security vulnerability scan for your generated image.
 Further options in vulnerability scanning are defined [here](#defining-the-vulnerabilityscan)
+  - `spec.output.platforms` - Optional list of target OS/architecture combinations for the output image.
+When non-empty, the build controller orchestrates parallel builds per platform and assembles an OCI image index.
+See [Defining Multi-Architecture Builds](#defining-multi-architecture-builds) for details.
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
 The available variables depend on the tool that is being used by the chosen build strategy.
   - `spec.retention.atBuildDeletion` - Defines if all related BuildRuns needs to be deleted when deleting the Build.
 The default is false.
   - `spec.retention.ttlAfterFailed` - Specifies the duration for which a failed buildrun can exist.